 Other spare room options

 Another option might be to turn the room into a walk-in dressing room.
 Allow enough space for a chair-bed, single bed or truckle bed along one wall, while the remaining walls may be filled with cupboards and storage shelves.
 Colours should be muted and soothing, nothing highly patterned or too bright.
 The addition of curtains or Kelly Hoppen shutters to hide the shelves and cupboards is a decorative way to easily prepare the room for a guest, while still leaving everything accessible.

 A spare room could be turned into a reading room, a mini-library retreat for the book lover.
-Of course, this requires ample shelf-space for books.
+Of course, this requires ample shelf space for books.
 Bookshelves may be used to divide the room, allowing the guest area to remain in place, whilst seating for reading and relaxation can be put to use.
-A reading room may also be combined with a music room, offering a selection of entertainment options that sooth and rejuvenate the senses.
-The senses should be kept in mind when decorating this room and colours such as deep green, chocolate brown and claret red are excellent choices.
+A reading room may also be combined with a music room, offering a selection of entertainment options that soothe and rejuvenate the senses.
+If you play guitar or keyboard, having a complete space to yourself as a music room can be great for you to experiment and even compose your own music.
+However, you may have to do some basic arrangements such as installing a piano, stereo system, and perhaps a piano bench.
+You can purchase a few of these items online; for example, search for organ benches on the internet and get a preferable one delivered to your doorstep.
+Moreover, the senses should be kept in mind when decorating this room, and colors such as deep green, chocolate brown, and claret red are excellent choices.

 Finally, the spare room may make an excellent playroom for children.
 Include lots of shelving and storage, all bolted to the wall for safety.
 Some curtaining across the shelves to hide the inevitable disarray, a sofa bed and a charming blue or green colour palette will complete the room.